vhaudiquet/BladePlayer/README.md

 Blade is using the official [Spotify Android Auth] library and [Retrofit] to access the [Spotify Web API], i.e. to obtain user library and playlists.
 In order to play music from Spotify, Blade uses the [librespot-java] library.

+For now, Blade will act as a Spotify Connect peripheral. **Please do not try to control Blade with Spotify Connect**.
+It won't work, and it will glitch the app.

 When connecting Blade and Spotify, i am for now obligated to ask directly for your username and password, 2 times : one for [librespot-java], which requires them directly (Spotify does not allow